Beginners January 15, 2026 • 11 min read

 Emotions Reflected in Candles

 A long body with little or no wicks?
 That's pure conviction — one side was dominant from open to close with almost no pushback.
 A small body with long wicks on both sides?
 That's pure confusion — buyers and sellers battled hard, neither winning decisively.
 A long lower wick with a small body near the top?
-That's fear from sellers followed by aggressive buying — a sign that bulls refuse to let price fall.
+That's fear from sellers followed by aggressive buying.

 Single candlestick patterns are the foundation of candlestick analysis.
 They're powerful on their own, but they become even more meaningful when they appear in the right context — near key support or resistance levels, or at the end of a well-established trend.